SunPeike/Bad_PMT_Detection/README.md

-# PMTProcessor
+# PMTprocessor
-## Hi, welcome to PMTProcessor!
+## Hi, welcome to PMTprocessor!
-PMTProcessor is a software which provides support for processing and analysing data from SNO+ experiment.
+PMTprocessor is a software which provides support for processing and analysing data from SNO+ experiment.

 To use this software, simply open your terminal window and run the below command: